 Southeast Alaska is also known as the ‘Alaska Panhandle’ due to its shape and position.
 The rainy and forested lands are known for their expansive and pristine wilderness.
 Simultaneously, much of this space is remote and has limited access.
 Other sections of the southeast are in the popular flow of those traveling the Alaska Marine Highway.
 This region was first inhabited by the Tlingit, Haida, and Tsimshian peoples.
 Many indigenous people live off these lands today.

 This narrow strip of coastline encompasses a majority of the Alexander Archipelago.
 This is a string of islands that extends into the Gulf of Alaska.
 These islands are a causation of both continental uplift and volcanic action.
 The islands and shores are lined with bays, fjords, and straights.
 These create intricate waterway systems and passage ways.

 In many areas of southeast Alaska metamorphism has created strong and dense rock structures as well as erosive and crumbling rocks.
 Additionally, there are a variety of sedimentary and intrusive rocks at the surface layer.
 Tidal glaciers flow through the region and continue to shape the land as they have for millennia.
-Islands spot the shorelines and passage ways protect the shores that lay behind them.
+Simultaneously, islands spot the shorelines and passage ways protect the shores that lay behind them.

 Climate & Ecosystems

 This region lies in a mild but typically rainy climate.
 The maritime weather brings in cool summers and mild winters.
 The Pacific Ocean pulls in warm currents to the shores while the mountains regulate the temperatures and climate.
 These mild winters often lead to above freezing temperatures regularly.
 The southeast has a mixture of climates.
 Near Juneau the climate is categorized as marine sub-polar while the northwest border of the region is labeled as a sub arctic climate.